 Note: Of course there are outliers because this article couldn't be too straightforward. 😉 Ritz-Carlton's new yacht collection, launching in 2020, is forgoing the preferred supplier agreements with consortia and trying out a commission plan that puts "all agents on equal footing".

 For instance, if the vendor tiers above were for an agency that didn’t belong to a consortium/co-op/franchise you would have to sell $75,000+ to get to 12% commission.
 But, if you were a member of a consortium/co-op/franchise, they may have negotiated so you only have to sell $50,000 to reach the 12% commission tier.
 A deal!

 Pro Tip: This is why finding a niche is so helpful.
 If you know a couple of suppliers you think you'll be utilizing a lot, you can ask host agencies and/or consortium what their commission tier and relationship is with said suppliers!

 Still with me?
 My mind is wandering too.
 Let's take a break and look at a cute picture of my dog, Rigel.
 This is his "business dog" look.

 Sigh.
 Handsome lil' devil, isn't he?
 Sorry, that's all the cuteness for now; back to work!

-Since many of the readers of this site work with host agencies, we’ll mention that for host travel agencies, you’re tier is not dependent on your agency’s sales, but the cumulative sales of all of the agencies under the host’s umbrella.
-That’s an extremely attractive reason to join a host agency, here’s a few more reasons aligning with a host is beneficial.
+Since many of the readers of this site work with host agencies, we’ll mention again that for host travel agencies, your tier is not dependent on your individual agency’s sales, but the cumulative sales of all of the agencies under the host’s umbrella.

 - Vendors that typically have tiered commissions: Tour operators, cruise lines, rail, travel insurance